sisinflab-swot/ldp-coap-framework/README.md

 - _ldp-coap-core_: basic framework implementation including the proposed LDP-CoAP mapping;
 - _ldp-coap-test_: includes reference client/server implementation used to test the framework according to the test suites cited above;
-- _ldp-coap-raspberry_: usage examples exploiting _ldp-coap-core_ on a [Raspberry Pi board](http://www.raspberrypi.org/);
+- _ldp-coap-raspberry_: usage examples exploiting _ldp-coap-core_ on a [Raspberry Pi 1 Model B+](https://www.raspberrypi.com/products/raspberry-pi-1-model-b-plus/) board;
 - _ldp-coap-android_: simple project using _ldp-coap-core_ on Android platform;

-LDP-CoAP also requires the LDP-enhanced [Eclipse Californium]() framework.
+LDP-CoAP also requires [Californium-LDP](https://github.com/sisinflab-swot/californium-ldp), a fork of the _Eclipse Californium_ framework supporting LDP specification.
 In particular, the following modules were defined as local Maven dependencies:

 - _californium-core-ldp_: a modified version of the [californium-core](https://github.com/eclipse/californium) library extended to support LDP-CoAP features;
 - _californium-proxy-ldp_: a modified version of the [californium-proxy](http://github.com/eclipse/californium) used to translate LDP-HTTP request methods and headers